Azure/azure-iot-sdks/c/doc/run_sample_on_beaglebone_black.md

 - If the ping command doesn't work, reboot your board, log in again using your SSH client, and run the command **ifconfig**.
 You should see the **eth0**, **lo**, and **usb0** interfaces.
 The **eth0** interface should have been assigned a valid IP address by a DHCP server on your network.

 <a name="Load-the-Azure-IoT-bits-and-prerequisites"/>
-## Install and build the Microsoft Azure IoT Device SDK for C libraries
+## Install and build the Microsoft Azure IoT device SDK for C libraries

 - Open an SSH session and connect to the board (as described in the previous section).
 - Install the Git package by issuing the following commands in the SSH session: